Briant-20/the-space-race/README.md

 # the-space-race
 The Space Race is a website designed to easily provide information about the space race between the US and the USSR beginning in 1955.
 Anyone who has an interest in space or history should visit the website if they want to learn more.
-The information on the website is condensed and concise, it provides factual information in an easy to read manner with minimal fluff.
+The information on the website is condensed and concise, it provides factual information in an easy-to-read manner with minimal fluff.

 ![screenshot](documentation/mockup.png)